-How to embrace audit time and always be ‘audit ready’
+How to embrace food safety audit time and always be ‘audit ready’

 February 18th , 2021 by Monika Australia & Asia Pacific

 If you’re like most people with responsibility for food safety and compliance, audit-time is probably not your favourite time of year.
-Audits can create undue administrative stress, not to mention fear around the outcome.
+Food safety audits can create undue administrative stress, not to mention fear around the outcome.